 Worse still is the one who does not turn a blind eye.
 The enabler to the perpetrator.
 My wife observes in her role as a clinical psychologist, she rarely meets an ongoing victim of abuse in which these two roles are not filled.
 There is one victim, but often two guilty parties – the perpetrator – often a narcissist – and the enabler, always a milquetoast.

-Yet back the question, why turn a blind eye?
+Yet back to the question, Why turn a blind eye?
 The reasons seems obvious in this culture where the church is increasingly under a hostile spotlight from the secular world.
 The reasoning goes: Why give the world more cannon fodder?
 We need to stick with our own.
 In short, their name badge may read “Leader”, but they’re not a leader in any true biblical sense of the term, and certainly not a shepherd of the sheep.

 This “stick with our own” mentality is exactly how a toxic abusive family operates.
 And which is how sexual abuse in tight knit communities operates.
 We have often been warned off using the language of spiritual abuse to describe toxic Christian leaders because that term is being employed by those affirming gay Christian relationships, who claim that churches that don’t are spiritually abusive.